CrewAakash/aoai-apim-policies/README.md

 - **BatchProcessor:** Identified as a low-priority product with a lower request per minute (RPM) count.
 - **SimpleCircuitBreaker:** Demonstrates a simple circuit breaker pattern.

 Note* - The rate limiting policy is not applied when the response is consumed within the inbound process.
-For the rate limit poly to be effective, the response has to be consumed in the outbound process.
+For the rate limit policy to be effective, the response has to be consumed in the outbound process.